pagkly/Zed/Investopedia3/How the High-Low Method Works.md

 ## What Does the High-Low Method Tell You?

-The costs associated with a product, product line, equipment, store, geographic sales region, or subsidiary, consist of both [variable costs](https://www.investopedia.com/terms/v/variablecost.asp) and [fixed costs](https://www.investopedia.com/terms/f/fixedcost.asp).
+The costs associated with a product, product line, equipment, store, geographic sales region, or subsidiary, consist of both [[variable costs]](https://www.investopedia.com/terms/v/variablecost.asp) and [[fixed costs]](https://www.investopedia.com/terms/f/fixedcost.asp).
 To determine both cost components of the total cost, an analyst or accountant can use a technique known as the high-low method.

 The high-low method is used to calculate the variable and fixed cost of a product or entity with mixed costs.
 It takes two factors into consideration.
-It considers the total dollars of the mixed costs at the highest volume of activity and the total dollars of the [mixed costs](https://www.investopedia.com/terms/s/semivariablecost.asp) at the lowest volume of activity.
+It considers the total dollars of the mixed costs at the highest volume of activity and the total dollars of the [[mixed costs]](https://www.investopedia.com/terms/s/semivariablecost.asp) at the lowest volume of activity.
 The total amount of fixed costs is assumed to be the same at both points of activity.
 The change in the total costs is thus the variable cost rate times the change in the number of units of activity.

 ### Key Takeaways